ultraseedbox/USB-Docs/UltraSeedbox Applications/ZNC/Initial Setup and Configuration.md

     * Makes ZNC's \*modules to be "online"
       * This is useful if you're using multiple IRC clients connected to ZNC
   * `route_replies`
-      * It send replies (e.g. to /who) to the right client only,
+      * It send replies (e.g. to /who) to the right client-only,
       * Prevents the client to excessively send /who requests
       * It is also useful if you're using multiple IRC clients
   * `sasl` or `nickserv`
       * This is where you'll put your IRC password

-If you're using `sasl`, you'll put your IRC credentials under Network modules of your network.
+If you're using `sasl`, you'll put your IRC credentials under the Network modules of your network.

-You'll see this on either the left or right hand side of the page (depending on the theme) after you have saved your config.
+You'll see this on either the left or right-hand side of the page (depending on the theme) after you have saved your config.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2019-12/scaled-1680-/image-1576502955430.png"></p>